 Previous studies based on experiments in human cells and mice have shown that HPV enters the body through the skin and leads to irreversible changes in the oncoprotein, turning a normal cell into a cancerous atypical.
 One of the proteins - E-6 plays a key role in tumor formation and metastasis.
 Scientists exported protein in fruit flies, which caused serious breaches in the epithelium.
 Further experiments confirmed that the effect of E-6 is the same for drozdofil and humans.
 Later in flies was introduced oncogene Ras, and then began active tumor growth and metastasis.

-Developed by scientists studying cancer model will allow screening of inhibitors of alternative methods of HPV-positive cancer treatment.
+Model developed by scientists studying cancer will allow screening of inhibitors of alternative methods of HPV-positive cancer treatment.
 Padash emphasizes that the same molecular elements underlying the E-6 mediated cancer in humans and fruit flies, will allow to carry out research, as close to reality.